slinetzky/Data_cleaning_project/README.md

-This is a simple project used to show some basic data cleaning skills used in PostgreSQL
+This is a simple project used to show some basic data cleaning skills in PostgreSQL
 # Data_cleaning_project